-Ulta Beauty is a U.S. off-mall retailer that benefits from continued channel shift away from department stores, strong user engagement thanks to its extensive loyalty program, and higher mix of prestige brands and skin products.
+In addition to Nvidia, Ulta Beauty and Salesforce weighed on selection in the U.S. Ulta Beauty is a U.S. off-mall retailer that benefits from continued channel shift away from department stores, strong user engagement thanks to its extensive loyalty program, and higher mix of prestige brands and skin products.
 The stock price fell from all-time highs in March as management reduced short-term earnings guidance on weakness in the beauty industry broadly as competition has intensified.
 The position was trimmed, but we believe the competitive position remains intact and strong as Ulta's loyalty program and the customer data that comes with it is growing and gives Ulta a leading competitive position.
+Salesforce, a cloud-based software company that provides customer relationship management services and enterprise applications, underperformed following a period of strong performance and profitability improvements.
+The position was sold as we see a less attractive forward trajectory following the implementation of those changes.